TristanThrush/perplexity-correlations/README.md

 estimate = sign_cdf(bits_per_byte_matrix, benchmark_error_vector)
 ```

-Note that these particular options are robust to outliers in the data, but the cost
+Note that these particular estimators are robust to outliers in the data, but the cost
-is that they only return estimates for the optimal sampling weights that we can trust
+is that they only return estimates for the optimal weights that we can trust
-up to the ranks of the values.
-In other words, the estimate might be TODO where the
+up to the ranks.
+In other words, the estimate might be TODO where the true optimal
-true optimal weights might are [0.2, 0.5, 0.9].
-We will see below that the ranks alone
+weights are [-0.2, 0.5, 0.9, 2].
+We will see below that the ranks alone can still
-can still be used to get a nice pretraining sampling distribution.
+be used to get a nice pretraining sampling distribution.

 ## Projecting the estimate to be a sampling distribution for pretraining